ztomasze/5parsecs/Rules/Advanced Training.md

 ##### Medical school
 * After each battle, you may nominate a casualty that will roll twice on the Injury Table, picking the better result.
 This crew member must have been in the battle and must not have become a casualty.
 (If your ship has a Shuttle, you can evac fast enough that this crew member can apply their skill even if they did not participate in the battle.)
-* If this crew member participates in a battle, once during that battle they can remove 1 wound or 3 stuns from an adjacent character as a non-combat action.
+* If this crew member participates in a battle, once during that battle they can remove 1 wound or 3 stuns from themselves or an adjacent character as a non-combat action.

 ##### Merchant school
 * When this crew member Trades, you may reroll one Trade roll each campaign turn.
 The new roll must be accepted and if the new roll offers a choice of whether to buy an item, you must accept.
 You may roll up all eligible Trade rolls before choosing what to reroll.